MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-acs-resource.md

 > [!Note]
 >
-> - After you've connected to a resource in a Dynamics 365 environment, the phone numbers purchased via the resource that are linked to the Dynamics 365 environment can't be transferred or migrated to another environment.
+> - After you've connected to a resource in a Power Platform environment, the phone numbers purchased via the resource that are linked to the Power Platform environment can't be transferred or migrated to another environment.
 > - One Dynamics 365 organization is mapped to one Azure Communication Services resource.

 ### See also